FreeCAD/FreeCAD-Enhancement-Proposals/FEP01.md

 ## Motivation

-A clear requirement for the handling of the versions is the basis for an efficient improvement of FreeCAD and libraries that use FreeCAD.
-Each of the three digits of the version number represents a degree of change.
-This must be formulated precisely in order to find a quick compromise on the one hand and on the other hand to give the user a clear message of what type of change he is dealing with.
+A clear requirement for the handling of the versions is the basis for an efficient optimization of FreeCAD and libraries that use FreeCAD.
+Each of the three digits of the version string represents a different degree of change.
+This must be formulated precisely in order to  on the one hand and on the other hand to give the user a clear message of what type of change he is dealing with.

 Furthermore, a suggestion for the versioning of extensions for FreeCAD should be given.
 Basically, the same scheme should be used as for FreeCAD itself.
 This enables package managers and the internal add-on manager to find a compatible version of an extension.

-## Definitions
+## Definitions of different forms of compatibility

-### Interface compatibility

-Interface compatibility is important for developers who use FreeCAD as a dependency in other projects.
+__Interface compatibility__ is important for developers who use FreeCAD as a dependency in other projects.
 FreeCAd offers interfaces at various levels (c ++, Python, comman-line).
 All of these interfaces can be handled in the same way using the version number.

-### File compatibility

-The file compatibility is the compatibility of different versions for opening FreeCAD files (.FCstd).
+The __file compatibility__ is the compatibility of different versions for opening FreeCAD files (.FCstd).

-### Forward compatibility

-Forward compatible is the term used to describe changes which guarantee the compatibility of files or interfaces for the new version with an older version.
+__Forward compatible__ is the term used to describe changes which guarantee the compatibility of files or interfaces for the new version with an older version.

-### Backward compatibility

-Backwards compatible are changes that guarantee the compatibility of files or interfaces for the new version with an older version.
+A version is __backward compatible__ with another version if interfaces/files created for the old version are also working with the new version.

 ## The version numbers